French protest group to field candidates for EU parliament

 Campaign director Hayk Shahinyan told France's BFM TV network on Wednesday the activists want to "build a list that looks like citizens."

-She said: "We have something to do in that election, like waking up the people who don't vote."
+He said: "We have something to do in that election, like waking up the people who don't vote."

 A recent poll predicted yellow vest candidates would receive as much as 13 percent of the French vote in the May 26 elections.

-Note: This version has been corrected to reflect Shahinyan identifies as male.